FarronF/limerick-council-meetings/meetings/2018/02/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15 January 2018.md

 ***austerity cuts imposed on our health services to pay for the bank bailouts.***

-The motion was proposed by Councillor Prendiville and seconded by Councillor McCreesh.--- 6
+The motion was proposed by Councillor Prendiville and seconded by Councillor McCreesh.
+---
+6

 In proposing the motion Councillor Prendiville highlighted the ongoing issues with overcrowding